daviddavis/daviddavis/README.md

 # 👋 Hi I'm David (he/him)

-I'm a software engineer with a lifelong passion for free and open-source software (FOSS) and Linux since switching to Red Hat Linux in the late '90s.
+I'm a software engineer with a lifelong passion for free and open-source software (FOSS) and Linux since first installing Red Hat Linux in the late '90s.
 The main language I currently use today is Python 🐍 but I love learning new programming languages.